susji/lilmon/README.md

 There are many ways to obtain similar results.
 The primary reason for including these here is to give you inspiration on how to use lilmon.

-As mentioned above, to be safer, do not run any of these as a privileged user.
+As is stressed elsewhere in this README, to be safer, do not run any of these as a privileged user.

 ### TX & RX speed of some interface